18+ | commercial content | begambleaware.org

 In this instance, West Ham would have the edge according to the metric, with Newcastle expected to score one and West Ham just about scraping two goals.
 Here’s how Sky sometimes display the data –

 What Markets Can Expected Goals Help?

-Expected Goals is well worth taking note of as it can really help punters in a number of markets.
+Expected Goals are well worth taking note of as they can really help you in a number of markets.

-The scientific algorithm Opta provide is incredibly useful for providing accurate predictions and there are a number of takeaways from it.
+The scientific algorithm Opta provides is incredibly useful for providing accurate predictions and there are a number of takeaways from it.

 Match Result Market

-Firstly, it can be a good metric to try and determine the Match Result market as the difference in Goals Expected from each team will generally give you a good idea of who is favourite to win.
+Firstly, it can be a good metric to try and determine the Match Result market as the difference in Goals Expected from each team will generally give you a good idea of who is the favourite to win.
 What it does not take into account is the performance of the opposition.

 In the example above, from the Expected Goals, it’s quite clear that West Ham would be favoured in this particular instance as they are predicted to score two compared to Newcastle’s one.